danships/genie-nexus/docs/dev/prd/001-weave-execution.md

 This is in the packages/management/src/app/app/deployments/[id]/\_page-weave.tsx file.
 The components for the editor should be in the lib/components/deployment-editor folder.

-[ ] Create the raw layout for the weave editor.
+[x] Create the raw layout for the weave editor.
 Only the container components, the contents will be added later.

+- Created WeaveEditor component in packages/management/src/lib/components/deployment-editor/weave-editor.tsx
+- Added a dedicated flow editor page at /app/deployments/[id]/flow
+- Implemented proper Next.js page structure with server/client component separation
+- Added type safety and validation for weave deployments
+- Set up metadata generation for the flow editor page

 [ ] Ask for the image of design of the weave editor and implement it with Mantine components.

 #### Follow up tasks